Monday, 6 January 2025

 2021 is wrapping up!
 Here's what would have gone into a Christmas letter had I any time to write one and get it in the mail this year.

-They both spend every moment while they are at home sketching machines, wiring circuits, programing robots to do things, or building lego.
+They both spend every moment while they are at home sketching machines, wiring circuits, programming robots to do things, or building lego.
 A is dead set on attending MIT to study robotics.
 C is so far angling for mechanical engineering.
 They have big plans.
-Needless to say, it was time to move them from the crunchy Waldorf school into this inquiry-led program this year.
+Needless to say, it was time to move them from the into this inquiry-led program this year.
 I'm not hearing moaning anymore about everything being too slow or boring.
 I think we'll be well placed here for a few years yet.

 My work drastically changed this fall as I rebranded my solo self-named operation to TreeHouse and began to be known as a design group.
 We got really busy in October and are tapering off nicely heading into the holidays.
 Lots of branding work as well as some projects for me with returning clients and local government.
 I was featured in a book about women in leadership, which was deeply flattering and quite unexpected.